 Currently Coast Guard Arctic capabilities are extremely limited.
 The Coast Guard’s heavy icebreakers Polar Star and Polar Sea have both been decommissioned and the only remaining icebreaker, the Healy, is not capable to sail through the region’s thick winter ice.
 The agency plans to reactivate the 35-year-old Polar Star by 2013, but the Coast Guard’s Arctic capabilities are dwarfed by Russia’s fleet of six nuclear icebreakers.
 China recently commissioned construction of a second $300 million icebreaker expected to enter service in 2013.

 At a time when Congress is looking to make major spending cuts, the Coast Guard will be expected to take on a new range of responsibilities.
 Arctic melting not only opens the door to resource development, but also to commercial shipping and tourism.

 The Coast Guard base nearest to the drilling sites and future shipping lanes is located in Kodiak, more than 1,600 kilometers away.
 Adm.
 Papp stated that “we do not have any infrastructure on the North Slope to hangar our aircraft, moor our boats or sustain our crews. […] Prudence dictates that we also acquire an appropriate level of Arctic pollution response capability.
 Presently, we have none.”

-The issue of Arctic response capabilities is also being addressed by the Arctic Council's Emergency Prevention, Preparedness and Response program.
+The issue of Arctic response capabilities is also being addressed by the Arctic Council’s Emergency Prevention, Preparedness and Response working group.